weaties/blog/trip-reports/2024-03-16-sat-d-7-starlink-and-whitepass.md

 Tomorrow we will likely head back out for some more time on the mountain, before heading home.

+I created a [music found on 3/16](../music-found.md#cd039e) entry for the music that I discovered today.

 This week will be the week of final planning and packing.

 ![Track (3_16_24, 10_56_42AM)](../attachments/Track%20(3_16_24,%2010_56_42AM).jpg)